abcbuck/bitmapGenerator/README.md

 1. Customize the variables `height` and `width` and the `defineColorValueOfPixel` function.
 2. Compile.
 3. Run `bitmapGenerator bitmapFileName` to save your bitmap in `bitmapFileName`.
 Default file name is `bitmap.bmp`.
+4. If you need your image in a file format other than 24-bit .bmp, open the file in a graphics editor of your choice (e.g. Microsoft Paint) and save it in the desired file format.

 # Examples